Corruption of Haustfyr Chapter 2: Madam's Homestead

 “Then we stop it from getting a good swing,” Roe shouts.
 “Distract it, break the crystals, do something!”

-You reach out, the energy rising like a tide in your blood.
-“On my mark,” you say, though your voice shakes.
-“We work together—don’t think, just move.”
+I reach out, the magical energy rising throughout my body.
+“On my mark,” my voice shaking.
+“We work together.
+Don’t think, just move.”

-The golem turns its burning gaze toward you.
-You throw out your hand, calling the Thorn Totem.
+The golem turns its burning gaze toward me.
+I throw out my hand, calling the Thorn Totem.
 Roots burst from the cracked tiles, piercing one of its legs.
 It reels back but tears free with a roar, the amber light flickering violently.
 Pip dashes across the floor, striking low at the wounded leg.
 Roe follows, her blades flashing.
 Allura strums sharp notes that pierce the rough exterior of the golem.
-Wint charges in, his axe colliding with the creature’s knee in a shower of dust.
+Wint charges in, his axe ablaze colliding with the creature’s knee in a flaming strike.

 The golem glows brightly and unleashes a blast centered on itself, the impact sending a quake through the ruins.
-You hit the ground hard, ears ringing.
-“It’s getting stronger!” you shout.
+I hit the ground hard, ears ringing.
+“It’s getting stronger!”
+I shouted.
 “We need to end this now!”

 Allura nods, her melody shifting.
 A wall of shimmering sound rises, deflecting falling rubble.
 Pip and Roe dive through the opening, their movements rough but coordinated.
 Wint grins through the strain.
 “Not bad—for a couple of strangers.”